chromakode/isolated-core/README.md

 ## Introduction

 In long running web apps, such as chat clients or music players, users leave pages open for weeks.
-It's desirable to be able to push new code updates to them, but in-page updates must be extremely fast and reliable to not become disruptive to the user experience.
+It's useful to push code updates to existing clients, but in-page updates must be extremely fast and reliable to not become disruptive to the user experience.

 With Isolated Core, your client-side JS (the "core") is contained within an `<iframe>`.
 To render UI, the iframe reaches up to manipulate the DOM of its parent document.
 This pattern decouples app execution from the visible UI, making it possible to seamlessly reload the entire app separately from the page without navigation or jank.
 This has some cool advantages: